unraid/docs/docs/legacy/FAQ/check-disk-filesystems.md

   **BTRFS** cannot be checked or repaired in Maintenance mode!
 They must be checked and repaired with the array started in the regular mode._
-- From the Main screen of the webGui, click the name of the disk that you want to test or repair.
+- From the Main screen of the WebGUI, click the name of the disk that you want to test or repair.
 For example, if the drive of concern is Disk 5, then click on **Disk 5**.
 If it's the Cache drive, then click on **Cache**.